Lorikw/wai-about-wai/_about/translating.md

    * We will contact you if something is needed.
 Otherwise, you will get notification from GitHub when the translation is published.

 **_If you are not comfortable with GitHub, use e-mail:_** {#nogit}

-_Note that it will likely take longer to process your translation if you don't use GitHub per above._

 4. Go to the English version of the resource.
    * Near the bottom, in the "Help improve this page" box, select the "Fork & Edit on GitHub" button.